MELISSA LAVEAUX

 NEW ALBUM

-Early 2026
+March 2026

 Born in Montreal to a Haitian family and settled in France for more than fifteen years, Mélissa Laveaux has established herself as a unique voice on the international scene.
 Singer-songwriter and guitarist, she navigates between folk, pop and world music, mixing hypnotic fingerpicking, Caribbean heritages and rock influences.
 Revealed by Camphor & Copper (2008) and acclaimed with Radyo Siwèl (2018), her hybrid and committed work, combining the intimate and the political spheres, builds album after album a strong link to the audience.